 Another report from the department showed prices paid at the farm and factory gate rose a faster-than-expected 1.4 percent from December as higher gasoline prices and unusually cold temperatures helped boost energy costs.

 The rise in jobless insurance claims dealt a setback to hopes the economy was on the verge of job growth and could increase political pressure on President Barack Obama, who has made tackling unemployment his number one priority.

 The recovery is still intact, but it's going to be a long slog.
 The labor market and housing remain problematic, said Ryan Sweet, senior economist at Moody's Economy.com in West Chester, Pennsylvania.

 Disappointment over the claims and producer inflation data was partially offset by reports showing stronger gains in factory activity in the U.S. Mid-Atlantic region and a 10th straight monthly rise in a gauge of the economy's prospects.

-The Philadelphia Federal Reserve Bank's business activity index rose to 17.6 in February from 15.2 the prior month, while the Conference Board's index of leading economic indicators rose 0.3 percent last month after a 1.2 percent gain in December.
+The Philadelphia Federal Reserve Bank's business activity index rose to 17.6 in February from 15.2 the prior month, while the Conference Board's index of leading economic indicators rose 0.3 percent last month after December's 1.2 percent gain.

 JOBS LAG RECOVERY

 The hard-hit labor market has lagged the economic recovery that started in the second half of 2009.
 Gross domestic product grew at a 5.7 percent annual rate in the fourth quarter, but still failed to ignite jobs growth.